forthright/ferret/docs/lang.md

 # Language Support

 If you are installing Ferret [by "source"](/start/#install-by-source) then this section will be helpful.
-If you are using the pre-compiled binary which comes loaded with all available official plugins, you only need to really worry about [configuring your project](/analyze/#configure-your-project).
+If you are using the pre-compiled package which comes loaded with all available official plugins, you only need to really worry about [configuring your project](/analyze/#configure-your-project).